samjulien/blog/_posts/2018-05-10-hashing-in-action-understanding-bcrypt.md

 A cost factor of `30` could take `44370461014.7` milliseconds to calculate.
 That is, `739507.68` minutes or `513.55` days!
 A much faster machine optimized with the latest and the greatest technology available today could have smaller computation times.
 However, `bcrypt` can easily scale our hashing process to accommodate to faster hardware, leaving us a lot of wiggle room to prevent attackers from benefiting from future technology improvements.

-If we ever detect or suspect that a data breach has compromised passwords, even in hash form, we must prompt our users to change their password right away.
-What hashing and salting do for us is to prevent a brute-force attack of billions of attempts to be successful.
-A single password crack is computationally feasible, but we try to make the process as slow as possible to give the most time for our users to change their passwords.
+If a company ever detects or suspects that a data breach has compromised passwords, even in hash form, it must prompt its users to change their password right away.
+While hashing and salting prevent a brute-force attack of billions of attempts to be successful, a single password crack is computationally feasible.
+An attacker may, with tremendous amount of computational power, or by sheer luck, crack a single password, but even then, the process would be most certainly slow due to the characteristics of `bcrypt`, giving the company and their users precious time to change passwords.

-What if an unlucky users take too long and their password hash is cracked?
+What if unlucky users take too long and their password hash is cracked?
 That's where [two-factor authentication](https://auth0.com/learn/two-factor-authentication/) and [multi-factor authentication](https://auth0.com/learn/get-started-with-mfa/) come handy!
 If the user has enabled two-factor authentication, then the attacker would need a random code on top of the plaintext password to be able to log in.
 That's why in today's industry, making two-factor authentication available, some experts may say mandatory, for users is at the core of a strong password protection and identity management strategy.

 {% include tweet_quote.html quote_text="If a salted password hash is cracked, having two-factor authentication or multi-factor authentication enabled for the user account would prevent the attacker from logging in before the user can change the password." %}